Celebrating GAAD 2023

-While awareness and support for digital accessibility has grown, there are still widespread barriers to access in the online world.
-According to the WebAim Million 2022 Report, 97% of the million most visited websites have accessibility issues impacting people with disabilities.
+While awareness and support for digital accessibility has grown, there are still widespread barriers in the online world.
+According to the WebAim Million 2023 Report, 97% of the million most visited websites have accessibility issues impacting people with disabilities.
 This failure to provide inclusive digital experiences comes with serious downsides for businesses too, including significant legal risk and opportunity costs.
-In 2021, digital accessibility lawsuits filed under the Americans with Disabilities Act (ADA) reached a rate of 10 per day - a 15% increase on the year before.
-The financial risk is substantial, with landmark lawsuits reaching over $6M.
+In 2022, digital accessibility lawsuits filed under the Americans with Disabilities Act (ADA) increased 12% from the year before, reaching a new record.

-The good news - for both businesses and the customers they serve - is that 2022 promises to be an inflection point for digital accessibility.
+The good news - for both businesses and the customers they serve - is that 2022 promised to be an inflection point for digital accessibility, and 2023 continues in its stride!

-- June 28, 2022 will see EU member states adopt the European Accessibility Act requirements into law, for the first time establishing a set of common accessibility rules for private sector companies.
+- June 28, 2022 saw European Union (EU) member states adopt the European Accessibility Act (EAA) requirements into law, for the first time establishing a set of common accessibility rules for private sector companies.
 By harmonizing accessibility requirements and making them legally enforceable, the EAA promises both greater access to products and services to consumers, while making it easier and more cost-effective for businesses to sell compliant services and products across EU markets.
+The EAA’s guidelines require that by 2025 all privately owned companies are completely compliant.

-- This year should also see the much-anticipated update to the W3C’s Web Content Accessibility Guidelines - WCAG 2.2 - with a tentative release date this September.
+- This year should also see the much-anticipated update to the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG).
 WCAG 2.2 builds on the previous version of the guidelines, WCAG 2.1, by further improving accessibility guidance for users with cognitive or learning disabilities, users with low vision, and users with disabilities on mobile devices.

 To celebrate GAAD, we’ve brought together some of our most popular accessibility resources to help you understand these current trends, expand your knowledge, and drive your digital inclusion initiatives forward.